milo-dixon/milo-dixon.github.io/content/stories/custody-of-rain.md

 “Correct,” he told the mirror.

-The mirror did not respond, which was also kind.

 When they reconvened, Annika requested a limited preview, to which Jeremy objected.
 Paul objected too, but in a more expensive way.

 Ms. Giles reviewed the sealed metadata and permitted what she called a “low-fidelity contextual sweep.”
 This meant no direct dialogue from the third party, no facial resolution, and no post-event associative trail.
 The court accomplished this through selective muffling, muting, and affect privacy.

-Daniel did not know what most of this meant, which had been something of a recurring trend in his marriage by the end.
+Daniel didn't know what most of this meant, which had been something of a recurring trend in his marriage by the end.

 The room darkened, and the memory opened on the screen.